psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 	<a href="{{ site.baseurl }}/images/votepower-comp/avg-margin.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/votepower-comp/avg-margin.png"></a>
 </figure>

 Next is the cumulative voting power value for each location.
 The small white lines on the map outline unique districts with their own voting power values.
 Even though there's much more detail, this map doesn't look very different from the map from above that shows sums by state.
-This is because the elections that follow state boundaries (e.g. governor/president/senate) drive the voting power values so the between state differences exceed the within state differences for the most part.
+This is because the elections that follow state boundaries (e.g. governor/president/senate) drive the voting power values, so the between state differences are greater than the within state differences for the most part.

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/votepower-comp/sum-votepower.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/votepower-comp/sum-votepower.png"></a>
 </figure>

+I was expecting this map to be a lot more varied, but I guess it shows that statewide elections matter quite a bit.
+This is both because the offices with statewide elections are more powerful and the margins of those elections tend to be closer.

 # Model Problems